-Their thick strained yogurt is bursting with muscle-building, belly-blasting protein, bone-strengthening calcium and gut-toughening probiotics that have been shown to improve cognitive function.
+From fighting off the common cold to helping people lose weight, the benefits of yogurt makes it one of your body's best friends.
+And it all goes back to the ancient Greeks.
+See, their thick strained yogurt is bursting with muscle-building, belly-blasting protein, bone-strengthening calcium, and gut-toughening probiotics that have been shown to improve cognitive function.
 It sort of makes you wonder if this tangy, tart dairy product and the sheer amount of stuff the Greeks got done back then are in some way related…

 Even plain Greek yogurt contains some sugar—but unlike many other types of yogurt products, it wasn't added.
 This is lactose, the sugar found in milk and an 8 ounce serving of Greek yogurt has around 9 grams of this naturally-occurring sugar.
 The good news is that despite its sugar content, yogurt doesn't cause cavities.
 None of the yogurts that scientists at Turkey's Marmara University in Turkey tested were found to erode tooth enamel, which is the main cause of decay.
 Bonus: People who eat at least two ounces of yogurt reduce their risk of severe periodontal disease by 60 percent, compared with those who skip it.

 Regularly eating yogurt as part of a healthy diet can lead to slimming down faster, says research from the University of Tennessee, Knoxville.
-Researchers there found that participants who ate 18 ounces of this tasty, tangy treat on a daily basis— in concert with cutting their total calories—lost 22 percent more weight and an incredible 81 percent more belly fat than their fellow calorie cutters.
-But that's not all, the yogurt for weight loss eaters also retained one-third more lean muscle mass, meaning that they had a higher resting metabolic rate, burned more calories and are set up to maintain weight loss.
+Researchers there found that participants who ate 18 ounces of this tasty, tangy treat on a daily basis—along with cutting their total calories—lost 22% more weight and an incredible 81% more belly fat than their fellow calorie cutters.
+But that's not all, the yogurt for weight loss eaters also retained one-third more lean muscle mass, meaning that they had a higher resting metabolic rate, burned more calories, and are set up to maintain weight loss.

 A study in the American Journal of Clinical Nutrition demonstrated that adults who ate two or more servings daily of low-fat dairy were 54 percent less likely to develop high blood pressure.
 Why you ask?
 It's all about the salt in your body.
 Over two-thirds of us eat more than twice the recommended amount of salt.
-Over time, that can lead to hypertension, kidney and heart disease.
+Over time, that can lead to hypertension, kidney, and heart disease.
 But potassium can flush out some of that excess sodium from your body.
-A serving of yogurt has tons of it: At almost 600 milligrams per eight ounces, it actually contains more potassium than an extra large banana, which has around 544 mg.
+A serving of yogurt has tons of it: At almost 600 milligrams per eight ounces, it actually contains more potassium than an extra-large banana, which has around 544 mg.

 One 8 ounce serving of yogurt is a significant source of potassium, phosphorous, riboflavin, iodine, zinc, and vitamin B5 (pantothenic acid).
 This superfood also contains B12, which maintains red blood cells and helps keep your nervous system functioning properly.
 Only found in animal products, it's a crucial vitamin that vegans have to supplement their diet with.
 If you're not a vegan, you can get most of your daily B12 by eating just one serving of yogurt.

 60 minutes.
 That's the window of time immediately following your workout that nutritionists say is the best time to refuel, repair and replenish your body with nutritious food.
 While protein shakes are a great choice, it just so happens that Greek yogurt is also an ideal snack for during the hour after your sweat.
 Here's why: The ratio of proteins to carbohydrates is perfect.
 The protein provides the 9 amino acids that the body can't make, but are required by your muscles need to repair themselves.
 Meanwhile, the carbohydrates replace energy stores in your muscles in the wake of a hard workout.

-dose of Vitamin D
+You Get a Much-needed Dose of Vitamin D

 You load up on calcium to keep your bones healthy and strong, but did you know that not getting enough vitamin D makes it near-impossible to reap all of the mineral's health-boosting benefits?
 It's true!
 But that's not the only reason you should eat Greek yogurt which has a one-two punch of both.
-Besides keeping brittle bones at bay, the nutrient also fights depression and colds, reduces the risk of certain cancers, diminishes inflammation and even wards off erectile dysfunction, according to a Journal of Sexual Medicine report.
+Besides keeping brittle bones at bay, the nutrient also fights depression and colds, reduces the risk of certain cancers, diminishes inflammation, and even wards off erectile dysfunction, according to a Journal of Sexual Medicine report.
 Talk about a multitasker.